zazaserty/Zadots/README.md

 If you use a firefox based browser there is a really nice theme that does well with our colorscheme https://addons.mozilla.org/en-US/firefox/addon/light-blue-theme/, but any blue theme will do.
 I also reccomend installing dark reader for your eyes sake https://darkreader.org/.

+When tweaking your make.conf you might wanna add ccache functionality, I did not because it caused problems when building certains packages so be careful with that.

 This will work on any distro but you might need to change some paths and the names for some tools might change (this is unlikely to happen just be aware of it).

 Install dependencies: